digitalplaywright/ember-declarative-authorization/README.md

 The target is the object that the verb is enacted on. e.g. Geraldine(actor) posted a photo(object) to her album(target).

-One Rule Activity Verbs with Multiple Associated Rules
+Rule Activity Verbs with Multiple Associated Rules
 ------------

 An activity verb can be used for multiple rules by putting all rules for that verb into